yuchen-sh/Recent-Publications/index.md

 * Y. Liu, Q. Hu, and D. Blough, “**Blockage Avoidance in Relay Paths for Roadside mmWave Backhaul Networks**”, Proc. of IEEE Int'l Symposium on Personal, Indoor, and Mobile Radio Communications (PIMRC), 2018.

+* Y. Liu, A. Zhang, S. Li, J. Tang, and J. Li, “**A Lightweight Authentication Scheme based on Self-updating Strategy for Space Information Network**”, International Journal of Satellite Communications & Networking, 2017.

 * Y. Liu, A. Zhang, J. Li, and J. Wu, “**An Anonymous Distributed Key Management System based on CL-PKC for Space Information Network**”, Proc. of IEEE International Conference on Communications (ICC), 2016.

-*	W. Zhao, A. Zhang, J. Li, X. Wu, and Y. Liu, “**Analysis and Design of an Authentication Protocol for Space Information Network**”, IEEE Military Communications Conference (MilCom), 2016.
+*	W. Zhao, A. Zhang, J. Li, X. Wu, and Y. Liu, “**Analysis and Design of an Authentication Protocol for Space Information Network**”, Proc. of IEEE Military Communications Conference (MilCom), 2016.

 *	X. Wu, A. Zhang, J. Li, W. Zhao, and Y. Liu, “**A Lightweight Authentication and Key Agreement Scheme for Mobile Satellite Communication Systems**”, Proc. of International Conference on Information Security and Cryptology, Springer, 2016.

+* J. Wen, W. Liu, Y. Huang, Y. Liu, Y. Luo, G. Peng, and T. Wang, “**Spun-Related Effects on Optical Properties of Spun Silica Optical Fibers**”, Journal of Lightwave Technology (JLT), 2015.
 <br /> <br />